Self-locking tools

 Nationwide registries

-Some countries have state self-exclusion bases.
+Some countries have government self-exclusion bases.

 By registering, you block access to all licensed platforms in the country.

-Extensions and Applications
+Extensions and applications

 You can use third-party tools:

-When should I use self-locking?
+When should you use self-locking?

 You start playing more often than you planned